The VSSL Team

 Kate Morgan, MD, MPP

-Dr. Perez is an internal medicine resident physician at the University of Washington and a member of the residency’s Health Systems Pathway and Primary Care Track.
+Dr. Morgan is an internal medicine resident physician at the University of Washington and a member of the residency’s Health Systems Pathway and Primary Care Track.
 She earned her MD at Harvard Medical School and her MPP from Harvard Kennedy School.
 In prior work, she has helped establish a research program at Harvard Medical School examining the placebo response.
-Dr. Perez’s scholarly interests include hospital readmissions, physicians’ referral and consulting choices, how to define quality in value-based payment models, and improving patients’ access to healthcare services.
+Dr. Morgan's scholarly interests include hospital readmissions, physicians’ referral and consulting choices, how to define quality in value-based payment models, and improving patients’ access to healthcare services.

 Dr. Hwang is an internal medicine resident at Virginia Mason Medical Center.
 Prior to her medical training, she pursued public health training at Johns Hopkins University, with a focus in pharmacoepidemiology and drug safety.
 She served as an Epi Scholar at the Los Angeles County Department of Public Health and subsequently pursued a fellowship in the Division of Epidemiology at the United States Food and Drug Administration, where she engaged in various initiatives surrounding opioid regulation and policy.
 Dr. Hwang obtained her medical degree from the University of Washington School of Medicine.
 Her current work examines strategies to optimize the quality, value, and delivery of health care.

 Dr. Staloff is a Family Medicine resident physician at the University of Washington.
 He attended medical school at Brown University.
 While there he also completed a Master's of Science in Population Medicine, and focused his master's research on physician engagement in Accountable Care Organizations.
 He has previously worked as a healthcare policy consultant at Avalere Health in Washington, DC.
 His scholarly interests are centered on how payment reform can best support population health.